 Ultimately, since the CRA is a liaison, developing and maintaining positive relationships is an essential part of the job.
 During the trial, the CRA must communicate effectively and help the clinical staff in any appropriate way to ensure the study progresses smoothly.

 When a Study Ends

 During the closeout visit, the CRA verifies that all paperwork is in order and that all obligations have been met on both sides.
 For example, the verification process may mean ensuring the trial drugs are returned or destroyed, completing and adequately filing all documentation, and compiling all information necessary to complete a final report for the study sponsor.

 Required Skills & Knowledge of Clinical Research Associates

-Based on the responsibilities outlined above, it should come as no surprise that CRAs must have a knack for detail.
+Based on the responsibilities outlined above, it should be no surprise that CRAs must have a knack for detail.
 Proper documentation, filing, and storage are all critical parts of the job description.
-It is up to the CRA to ensure that both the sponsor and clinic understand their obligations at every point of the study and that all policies and procedures are being followed to ensure successful data collection.
+It is up to the CRA to ensure that the sponsor and clinic understand their obligations at every point of the study.
+All policies and procedures are being followed to ensure successful data collection.

 In addition to being detail-oriented, a good CRA also pays heed to the ethics of the position.
-Clinical trials and studies can have extensive consequences for the organizations that sponsor them, as well as for the trial participants, and eventually, for consumers at large.
-CRAs act as an important monitor for ethical issues and should be able to stand up to any perceived transgressions.
+For example, clinical trials and studies can have extensive consequences for the organizations that sponsor them, as well as for the trial participants, and eventually, for consumers at large.
+Therefore, CRAs act as a vital monitor for ethical issues and should be able to stand up to any perceived transgressions.

 Above all, it is essential that a CRA understands and can implement good clinical practices (GCP) successfully.
 The GCP guidelines are an internationally developed set of standards from the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) that details ethically and effectively conducting drug trials with human subjects.